 For the vast majority of travelers, there is no need to rely on plastic bottled water.
-Most locals drink from the tap daily, and cafes and restaurants routinely serve tap water alongside coffee as a standard practice.
-However, understanding the “why” and “where” is essential for a worry-free trip.
+Most locals drink from the tap daily, and cafes routinely serve a glass of tap water alongside coffee as standard practice.
+However, understanding the 2026 infrastructure and regional differences is essential for a worry-free trip.

 Water Safety by Region